Brooklyn Academy of Music: Facilities

-The Peter Jay Sharp Building houses the Howard Gilman Opera House and the BAM Rose Cinemas (formerly the Carey Playhouse).
-It was designed by the firm Herts & Tallant in 1908.
+The Peter Jay Sharp Building in the Fort Greene Historic District houses the Howard Gilman Opera House and the BAM Rose Cinemas (formerly the Carey Playhouse).
+It was designed by the firm Herts & Tallant in 1908, in the renaissance revival style.
 It is a U-shaped building with an open court in the center of the lot between two theater wings above the first story.
-The building has a high base of gray granite with cream colored brick trimmed in terracotta with some marble detail above.
-It is located within the Fort Greene Historic District.
-The Howard Gilman Opera House has 2,109 seats and BAM Rose Cinemas, which opened in 1998, comprises four screens, and shows first-run, independent and repertory films and series.
+The building has a high base of gray granite, with cream colored brick trimmed in terracotta with some marble detail above.
+The Howard Gilman Opera House has 2,109 seats and BAM Rose Cinemas, which opened in 1998, comprises four screens, and primarily shows first-run, independent and repertory films and series.

 Also within the Peter Jay Sharp Building is the Lepercq Space, originally a ballroom and now a flexible event space which houses the BAMcafé, and the Hillman Attic Studio, a flexible rehearsal/performing space.

 The BAM Strong, an array of spaces, includes the 874-seat BAM Harvey Theater at 651 Fulton Street.
 Formerly known as the Majestic Theater, it was built in 1904 with 1,708 seats and eventually showed vaudeville and then feature films, and was named in Lichtenstein's honor in 1999.
 A renovation by architect Hugh Hardy left the interior paint faded, with often exposed masonry, giving the theater a unique feel of a "modern ruin".
 In April 2014, CNN named the BAM Harvey as one of the "15 of the World's Most Spectacular Theaters".
-Today, the BAM Harvey has become a top choice of venues at BAM among directors and actors for presenting traditional theater.
 The complex also features a dedicated art gallery.

 The BAM Fisher Building, opened in 2012, contains Fishman Space, a 250-seat black box theater, and Fisher Hillman Studio, a flexible rehearsal and performance space, as well as administrative offices.
-The BAM Hamm Archives are located off-site in Crown Heights at 1000 Dean St. and maintain the publicly accessible Levy Digital Archive.
+The BAM Hamm Archives are located in BAM KBH inside of the L10 Arts and Cultural Center at 300 Ashland Place, and the Shelby White & Leon Levy BAM Digital Archive is available online.

 The BAM Sharp and Fisher Buildings are located within the Brooklyn Academy of Music Historic District created by the New York City Landmarks Preservation Commission in 1978; the BAM Strong is not.
+BAM is adjacent to downtown Brooklyn, near Atlantic Terminal, the Barclays Center arena, and the Williamsburgh Savings Bank Tower (once the tallest building in Brooklyn).
+BAM is part of the Brooklyn Cultural District.